shannonlabumn/shannonlabumn.github.io/pastmembers.md

 ### Akpevwe Ikoba

-Akpevwe worked with is in the summer of 2018.
+Akpevwe worked with us in the summer of 2018.
 She tested infertility between potato cultivars and a wild species we use for breeding, data manipulation, and some greenhouse work.
 We were recently notified that she will be attending the University of Colorado to study cardiovascular aging.

 ### Jessi Huege